pgomez-r/inception/guide/09_DOCKER_WORDPRESS.md

 Next, we will copy and execute our configuration script, which will create the file `wp-config.php` and fill it with our desired cofiguration, as well as getting the information about or mariadb database.
 We will delete this script once finished and give full permissions to the wp-conten folder so that our CMS can download themes, plugins, save images and other files.

 Then, we do the same with another script, this one will automate the installation of WordPress and will setup the necessary services.
+This time we will only copy to the script to the desired folder in the image container, as *this script needs to be executed at run-time, not build-time(!)*

 > We will see both scripts in more detail later in this same guide section.

-Finally, expose the port and set CMD to run our installed php-fpm **(attention! the version must match the installed one!)**
+Finally, expose the port and set CMD to execute or wp-config script and then run our installed php-fpm **(attention! the version must match the installed one!)**

 ```
 WORKDIR /var/www

 RUN wget https://wordpress.org/latest.zip && \
     unzip latest.zip && \
     cp -rf wordpress/* . && \
     rm -rf wordpress latest.zip

-COPY ./requirements/wordpress/conf/wp-config-create.sh .
+COPY conf/wp-config.sh .
-RUN sh wp-config-create.sh && rm wp-config-create.sh && \
-    chmod -R 0777 wp-content/
+RUN sh wp-config.sh && rm wp-config.sh && chmod -R 0777 wp-content/

-CMD ["/usr/sbin/php-fpm8", "-F"]
+COPY conf/wp-setup.sh /usr/local/bin/wp-setup.sh
+RUN chmod +x /usr/local/bin/wp-setup.sh

+CMD ["sh", "-c", "/usr/local/bin/wp-setup.sh && /usr/sbin/php-fpm82 -F"]
 ```

 ### Full Dockerfile example commented